-The seminar will be participatory in nature and attendance will be mandatory.
-Heavy emphasis will be placed on drafting exercises, issue spotting (both commercial and legal) and analysis.
-Certain sessions will be reserved for survey level coverage of areas of law often confronted by corporate counsel.
+The seminar is participatory in nature and attendance is mandatory.
+Heavy emphasis is placed on drafting exercises, issue spotting (both commercial and legal) and analysis.
+Certain sessions contain survey level coverage of areas of law often encountered by corporate counsel.

-Enrollment in this seminar will be limited to 10 students.
+Enrollment in this seminar is limited to 10 students.
 Applicants will be screened through their resumes and transcripts, possibly followed by phone or in-person interviews.
-All accepted students will be required to attend a two hour “boot camp” preparatory seminar class in the fall that will count toward one of the spring classes.
+Due to the rigorous placement criteria of participating companies, a minimum Law School GPA of 3.0 is required.
+All accepted students will be required to attend a two hour “boot camp” preparatory seminar class in the Fall.

-To apply, submit a resume and cover letter to the Registrar by the deadline for registration.
+To apply, submit a resume and transcript to the Registrar by the deadline for registration.

 Prerequisite or Co-requisite: Business Associations I